 - Persons experience unwanted and racing thoughts and are unable to concentrate.
 They also get overwhelmed by an intense fear of going crazy, losing control, or dying.

-- The individual might lose touch with the reality, the present, and themselves.
+- The individual might lose touch with reality, the present, and themselves.

-- In other cases, sudden anxiety attacks result in feelings of dizziness/ lightheaded and unsteadiness/faint.
+- In other cases, sudden anxiety attacks result in feelings of dizziness/ lightheaded and unsteadiness/faintness.

 - The victim also experiences chest discomfort or pain, smothering, shortness of breath, and choking sensation.

-- People with an anxiety disorder are uncomfortable around crowds and often want to isolate themselves from social situations.
+- Patients with anxiety disorder are uncomfortable around crowds and often want to isolate themselves from social situations.
 They have specific phobias and compulsive behavior.

-Specific situations and events trigger anxiety disorders.
+Specific situations and events trigger depressive disorder or anxiety disorders.
 Individuals most often experience panic attacks, which last for a short time of 10 minutes.
-As a first-aider, you need to follow through the steps in offering assistance to the victim.
+As a first-aider, you need to follow through with the steps in offering assistance to the victim.

-Assess the Surrounding for Risk of Harm or Suicide:
+1. Assess the Surrounding for Risk of Harm or Suicide

 To initiate a conversation, respectfully approach the person in a private setting.
 You should always be patient with the person if they are not willing to speak up immediately.
 An open-ended question could be a good conversation starter.
 An example is, “how are you doing?”
 If the person starts to talk, listen quietly.
 Show compassion and understanding as you look.
 Most importantly, be an active listener.

 As you listen, be patient with the individual.
 Show interest and encouragement by maintaining comfortable eye contact.
 Allow moments of pause and silence in between the conversations.
-You can ask to follow up questions to seek clarification wherever necessary to show interest and understanding.
-Avoid the use of specific phrases such as “I see” within the conversation.
-Keep your physical expressions in check, too, and maintain an open body language.
+You can ask follow-up questions to seek clarification to show interest and understanding.
+Avoid using specific phrases such as “I see” within the conversation.
+Keep your physical expressions in check and maintain open body language.

-There are certain things you will need to watch out for and avoid during the conversation actively.
-Distance judgmental thoughts and feelings.
+There are certain things you will need to watch out for and avoid during the conversation actively, such as distant, judgmental thoughts and feelings.
 Avoid being critical of the individual and their opinions.
-Do not try to imply that the person’s attitudes and beliefs are misguided.
+Do not imply that the person’s attitudes and beliefs are misguided.
 Keep away certain items that could divert your attention, such as computers, television, and smartphones.
-Always give helpful advice and avoid flippant statements such as “you’ll get over it.”
+Always advise and avoid flippant statements like “you’ll get over it.”

 People that are struggling with anxiety disorder struggle with extreme fear.
 The individual might feel like the people close to them don’t understand or care enough about their illness.
 They might also feel worthless of anyone’s love and fear that they are utter failures.
 The feelings and emotions the person experiences are harmful and intrusive.

-Though the fears the individual’s face is unfounded, do try to reason with them and try to show them how wrong they are.
+Though the fears the individual face is unfounded, do try to reason with them and show them how wrong they are.
 Dismissal of the person’s thoughts and feelings could lead to them shutting down the conversation or feelings of guilt that worsen their state.

 As a first-aider, empathize with the person and be reassuring.
-Let the person know that they are not at fault, and they are not liable for the illness.
-Reassure the person that they are loved, and the disease doesn’t get in the way for others’ affection towards them.
-You should also let the person know that whatever they are going through is an illness, and it is treatable.
+Let the person know that they are not at fault and they are not liable for the illness.
+Reassure the person that they are loved and that the disease doesn’t affect others’ affection towards them.
+It would help if you also let the person know that whatever they are going through is a treatable illness.
 As you talk to the person, let them know that they deserve to be in good health, and with the proper medical attention, they will be well.
 You can also offer them help and information on where they can seek treatment.

-Finally, it is essential to let the person know that you are always there for them.
-Let them know that they can always reach out to you whenever they want to talk again.
+Finally, it would be best to let the person know you are always there for them.
+Tell them they can always reach out to you whenever they want to talk again.

-Several medical health professionals can of help, such as primary care doctors, psychiatrists, certified peer specialists, mental health counselors, therapists, and substance abuse therapists.
-If you know a professional who can help, you can refer the person.
+Several medical health professionals can help, such as primary care doctors, psychiatrists, certified peer specialists, mental health counselors, therapists, and substance abuse therapists.
+You can refer the person if you know a professional who can help.

 It is essential for people struggling with anxiety disorders to speak up about their condition.
-The person can seek the support of other people such as family, friends, and others they trust.
+Then, the person can seek the support of other people such as family, friends, and others they trust.

 It is also helpful if the person can engage in self-care and self-help activities.
-Practices such as meditation, reading books, and engaging in exercise activities are known to help in relieving anxiety.
+Practices such as meditation, reading books, and engaging in regular exercise and daily activities help relieve anxiety.
 The individual should also work on getting a healthy diet with plenty of fruits and vegetables.

-Most of the anxiety disorders are linked to childhood when they start to develop.
-These disorders share in their symptoms, and it takes a professional to diagnose.
+Most anxiety disorders are linked to childhood when they start to develop.
+These mental disorders share in their symptoms, and diagnosing them takes a professional.
 Early detection of anxiety disorders is critical, as delayed treatment can lead to more complicated mental illnesses.
-In other cases, the victims need up in substance use and others committing suicide.
+In other cases, the victims need up in substance use, and others commit suicide.